LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Tables and Frequencies
 =========================================================

-**summary()** provides a breakdown of occurrence of all character or factor columns and min,max,mean and quantiles for numeric columns.
+**summary()** provides a breakdown of occurrence for all character or factor columns and min,max,mean and quantiles for numeric columns.

 ```r